AltBeacon/android-beacon-library/beacon-transmitter-devices.md

 ---

-##Device Support For Beacon Transmission with Android 5 and 6
+## Device Support For Beacon Transmission with Android 5+

 The list below identifies the Android device builds that are able to transmit as beacons.
 The ability to transmit as a beacon requires Bluetooth LE advertisement capability, which may